 Canada and effective automatic exchanges of tax information

 Since October 2016, many countries have completed the notification process required by the Multilateral Competent Authority Agreement on Automatic Exchange of Financial Account Information.
-Over 1800 bilateral exchange relationships have been activated between jurisdictions committed to a 2017 or 2018 timeline.
-In the case of Canada, as of May 5th 2017, 42 bilateral automatic exchange relationship with other jurisdictions had been activated under this agreement, as well as 25 under the Multilateral Competent Authority Agreement on Automatic Exchange of Country-by-Country Reports.
+As of April 5rh 2018, over 2700 bilateral exchange relationships have been activated between jurisdictions committed to a 2017 or 2018 timeline.
+In the case of Canada, as of April 5th 2018, 56 bilateral automatic exchange relationship with other jurisdictions had been activated under this agreement, as well as 46 under the Multilateral Competent Authority Agreement on Automatic Exchange of Country-by-Country Reports.
 Automatic exchange of information with the United States under FATCA is effective since January 1, 2015.

 The interactive figure Evolution of automatic exchange of tax information for Canada shows the automatic exchanges in effect between Canada and the other signatories of the CRS and CBC Multilateral Competent Authority Agreements.
 It will be updated periodically to reflect the evolution of the situation.